krasimir/hackerify/README.md

 });
 ```

 Notice the `arguments` variable.
 No, that's not a typo.
-When you use Browserify your code is put on a closure.
+When you use Browserify your code is put in a closure.
 So `arguments` is refering the arguments passed to that closure.